 I am currently a Sophomore at the University of Pittsburgh, working toward a degree in Marketing.
 My passion for golf began at a very young age and has only grown stronger.
 Playing at various courses around the country has been instrumental and beneficial.
 My future career path is sure to include golf in some capacity.

 A region that started in the fall of 2013 from the split of the former Northeast region consisting of teams in the Pittsburgh, Eastern Ohio, Central PA, and Northern West Virginia.
 The Atlantic region offers great tournament locations such as previous venues of St. Jude Golf Club, Pheasant Ridge, and The Links at Spring Church.
 Robert Morris University and Pitt earned a spot into the first ever National Invitational and claiming a 3rd and 6th place finish at the Paiute Golf Resort in Las Vegas.
-This past spring, RMU earned yet another NIT invite and placing T2 as a team.
+Spring of 2018 we saw, RMU earn yet another NIT invite and placed T2 as a team.
 Matt Vona (RMU) was the medalist shooting a two day total of 147 (+5).
+This past fall in Myrtle Beach, RMU made a return to the NIT and had a strong showing with a 2nd place finish highlighted by a T7 finish by Tanner Kutek.